-The University of Puget Sound as a residential liberal arts college affirms the educational benefits inherent in this kind of undergraduate experience.
+As a residential liberal arts college, the University of Puget Sound affirms the educational benefits inherent in this kind of undergraduate experience.
 Student learning, in and out of the classroom, and student success are enhanced by the on-campus residential experience.
 Being a part of a community of scholars is also reinforced by living in campus housing.
 Because of this, Puget Sound requires all students to live on-campus for their first two academic years with the university and significant numbers of students choose to continue living on campus through graduation to fully reap the benefits of a residential liberal arts experience.
 Upon a housing assignment being made this contract and all terms and conditions set forth are binding for the entire academic year.
 This contract applies to all student residents of university-owned facilities.

 Enrollment: Residents of university housing must be enrolled students attending classes with a minimum enrollment of 2.0 units per semester.
 Residents who fall below the 2.0 unit requirement must request special permission from Residence Life to remain in a university-owned facility in order to avoid a violation of this contract.